MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

    Run ID: ca1 was successful after 14s
    ```

-   The image will be pushed to ACR after a success build.
+   The image is pushed to ACR after a success build.

 1. You can run `az acr repository show` to test whether the image is pushed to the remote repository successfully, as shown in the following example: